Past exhibitions

 Roland Fatzer

-Film Sam Hess and ghost discussion
+Movie Sam Hess and ghost discussion

 Thomas Batschelet

-Film assistance
+Film assistant

 Luis Vicuña Muñoz